-More fun and exciting mortgage Q&A: “What does a mortgage payment consist of?”
+More fun and exciting mortgage Q&A: “What does a monthly mortgage payment consist of?”

-A mortgage payment, assuming it’s not an interest-only loan, consists of a principal and interest portion, as well as mandatory taxes and insurance.
+A monthly home mortgage payment, assuming it’s not an interest-only loan, generally consists of four key components:

 Mortgage Payment = PITI